Chesil Beach

-Chesil Beach (also known as Chesil Bank) in Dorset, England, is one of three major shingle beach structures in Britain.
+Chesil Beach (also known as Chesil Bank) is a major shingle beach structure in Dorset, England.
 Behind the beach is the Fleet, a shallow tidal lagoon.
 The beach runs for a length of 29 km from West Bay to the Isle of Portland and in places is up to 15 m high and 200 m wide.
-It is almost entirely made of stone shingle, and the typical size of stones reduces along the length of the beach.
 The beach is often identified as a tombolo, although research has revealed that it is in fact a barrier beach.

 Chesil Beach and the Fleet are part of the Jurassic Coast (a UNESCO World Heritage Site) and the Dorset National Landscape (an Area of Outstanding Natural Beauty), and have several conservation designations.
 Simon Jenkins rates the view of Chesil Beach from Abbotsbury along the coast to Portland Bill as one of the top ten in England.